dougeby/IntuneDocs/intune/android-zebra-mx-overview.md

 After completing the first two steps, the Company Portal app is installed on the device.
 The device is ready to be enrolled in to Intune.

 [Enroll Android devices](android-enroll.md) lists the steps.
-If you have many Zebra devices, you may want to use a [device enrollment manager account](device-enrollment-manager-enroll.md).
+If you have many Zebra devices, you may want to use a [device enrollment manager (DEM) account](device-enrollment-manager-enroll.md).
+Using a DEM account also removes the option to unenroll from the Company Portal, so that users can't find it as easily.

 ## Step 4: Create a device management profile in StageNow